 Enshrined in the Universal Declaration of Human Rights, the right’s status as a legally binding treaty obligation was affirmed in Article 19 of the International Covenant on Civil and Political Rights.
-It states that “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers”.
-This has placed the right to access information firmly within the body of human rights law and is linked to respect for the inherent dignity of all human beings.
-It is crucial for participatory democracy- often seen as the “oxygen” of democracy as without information, citizens cannot make informed electoral choices or participate in decision-making processes.
-In other words, RTI underpins all other human rights including the right to food wherein all people have the right to feed themselves and their families with dignity.
+It states: “Everyone has the right to freedom of opinion and expression: this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”
+This article has placed the right to access information firmly within the body of human rights law, linking it to respect for the inherent dignity of all human beings.
+It is crucial for democracy: Information is the “oxygen” of democracy, for without information, citizens cannot make informed votes or participate in decision-making processes.
+In other words, the RTI underpins all other human rights including the right to food wherein all people have the right to feed themselves and their families with dignity.

-RTI holds within it the right to seek information, as well as the duty to give information to store, organise, and make it easily available and to withhold it only when it is proven that it is in the best public interest.
+The RTI holds within it the right to seek information, as well as the duty to give information to store, organize, and make it easily available.
+Information may be withheld only when it is proven that it is in the best public interest.
 The duty to enable access rests with the government and has two aspects:

 Proactively disseminate essential information

-The right to information can only be effective if it is guaranteed by law, and the procedures of accessing information are clearly laid out in the law.
-Today, laws giving individuals a right to access information held by public bodies are in force in nearly 110 countries globally.
+The right to information can only be effective if it is guaranteed by law, and the procedures for accessing information are clearly laid out in the law.
+Today, laws that give individuals a right to access information held by public bodies are in force in nearly 125 countries globally.

-The key purpose of RTI is to bring about transparency and openness in government so that citizens are well informed, and find ways of engaging with the state to promote accountability and citizen-centric development.
-In fact, government effectiveness, control of corruption, voice and accountability are some of the key dimensions of good governance.
-According to Kofi Anan, the 7th Secretary-General of the United Nations “Good governance is perhaps the single most important factor in eradicating poverty and promoting development”.
+The key purpose of RTI is to foster transparency and openness in government so that citizens are well informed and can engage with the state to promote accountability and citizen-centric development.
+In fact, government effectiveness, control of corruption, participation and accountability are some of the key dimensions of good governance.
+According to Kofi Annan, the seventh Secretary-General of the United Nations, “Good governance is perhaps the single most important factor in eradicating poverty and promoting development.”

-RTI is a very effective legislative tool for good governance, if implemented effectively, it can improve the implementation of government programmes and policy including their obligation to fulfil people’s right to food.
-Fulfilling the right to food means ensuring that people have information, knowledge, resources, and opportunities to get food.
-National governments have the obligation to respect, protect and fulfil the right to food.
-They must assist people who are not able to get adequate food on their own.
-In case the governments do not fulfil their obligations, people can take recourse to RTI to know what steps the government has taken to do so.
-With timely, relevant and valid information, they can defend, claim, and enforce their rights.
-It can also enhance the capacity of duty-bearers to fulfil their obligations regarding the right to food.
-To state an example, in India under the National Food Security Act, people are entitled to subsidised food grains.
-If they do not receive the food as promised in the law they can use RTI Act of India to find out how the grains are being distributed and the reasons for not providing them the food grains.
+RTI is a very effective legislative tool for good governance, if implemented effectively, it can improve the implementation of government programs and policy, including their obligation to fulfil people’s right to food.
+National governments are obligated to respect, protect, and fulfill the right to food.
+They must assist people who are not able to cultivate or purchase adequate food on their own and ensure that people have information on government programs, such as social security schemes and how to access them.
+When governments do not fulfil their obligations, people can turn to RTI to find out what steps the government has taken.
+With timely, relevant, and valid information, they can defend, claim, and enforce their rights.
+Information can also help duty bearers, such as civil servants, fulfill their obligations regarding the right to food.
+For example, in India under the National Food Security Act, people are entitled to subsidized food grain.
+If they do not receive the food as promised by law, they can use RTI Act of India to find out how the grain is being distributed and why they were not provided.

 How do we use Right to Information legislation?

-Next is to identify the custodian ministry/department/public body which must be approached to obtain the required information.
+Identify the custodian ministry/department/public body to approach for the information.

-Upon receiving the application, the designated officer must provide the information (after collecting the stipulated fee) or reject the application in case the information sought is listed in the exemptions section of the RTI law.
-The designated officer must inform the applicant about the calculation used to arrive at the fees to be paid.
-The laws provide that the fees must be reasonable.
+Upon receiving the application, the designated officer must provide the information or reject the application if the information sought is listed in the exemptions section of the RTI law.
+The officer must explain to the applicant why an application was rejected.

-RTI laws clearly define the timeframe within which information must be provided.
-Usually, it is within 20-30 days from the date of application.
-Failure to respond to an application within the timeframe is a deemed refusal and the applicant can move to the appellate process.
+The timeframe for giving information is usually between 15 and 30 days from the application date.
+Failure to respond to an application within the timeframe is deemed a refusal, which means the applicant can move to the appellate process.

-Most RTI laws also provide for proactive disclosure of information where every public authority must take steps to provide as much information suo motu to the public at regular intervals through various means of communication, including the internet.
+Most RTI laws also provide for proactive disclosure of information where every public authority must take steps to provide as much information suo moto (by its own motion)to the public at regular intervals through various means of communication, including the internet.